Roman siege engines: Artillery

-Roman artillery was very efficient at that time, and during a siege the Romans would attack the weakest area of their enemy's defenses and attempt to breach the walls at that point.
-To support this effort, artillery attacks commence, with three main objectives: to cause damage to defenses, casualties among the opposing army, and loss of enemy morale.
-It would also provide cover fire for troops building siege ramps or those in siege towers.
+Roman artillery was very efficient at the time, and during a siege the Romans would attack the weakest area of their enemy's defenses and attempt to breach the walls at that point.
+To support this effort, artillery attacks commenced with three main objectives: damage of defenses, casualties among the opposing army, and loss of enemy morale.
+It would also provide covering fire for troops building siege ramps or those in siege towers.
 There were machines called tormenta, which would launch (sometimes incendiary) projectiles such as javelins, arrows, rocks, or beams.
 These devices were on wheeled platforms to follow the line's advance.
 All were "predicated on a principle of physics: a lever was inserted into a skein of twisted horsehair to increase torsion, and when the arm was released, a considerable amount of energy was thus freed".
 It was later stated that sinew, instead of twisted hair, provided a better "spring".
 These weapons were high-maintenance devices and vulnerable to having their leather, sinew, or hemp skeins affected by wet or even damp, which would cause them to slacken and lose tension, rendering the engine useless.

 It is somewhat difficult to clearly define and describe Roman artillery, as names are easily confused and historians still do not agree on all definitions.
 Perhaps best known are the ballista, the onager, and the scorpio.